 (c) the persons or classes of persons, other than council or committee members or employees of the local government, directly affected by the exercise of the power or the discharge of the duty.

 19A.
-Payments to employee in addition to contract or award — s.
-5.50(3)
+Payments in addition to contract or award, limits of (Act s.
+5.50(3))

 (1) The value of a payment or payments made under section 5.50(1) and (2) to an employee whose employment with a local government finishes after 1 January 2010 is not to exceed in total —